champagnealexandre/alexandrechampagne.io/content/ool-digest/digest52/index.md

 subtitle: "This week we have 1 preprint and 2 new papers on the origin of life.
 Enjoy!"

 # Summary for listings and search engines
-summary: "This week we have 4 preprints and 8 new papers on the origin of life.
+summary: "This week we have 1 preprint and 2 new papers on the origin of life.
 Enjoy!"

 # Link this post with a project
 projects: []